Lover.ly: Editorial blog network, native advertising, email, and events

 Lover.ly works with its blog partners to implement monetized display sponsored content campaigns, allowing brands to reach a larger audience than traditionally possible.
 As of December 2013, the company is testing category sponsorships and CPA (cost per acquisition) ad models.

 Lover.ly offers native advertising on its website, allowing brands to introduce their content to Lover.ly's audience in the context of Lover.ly's "inspiration made actionable" environment.

 In addition to display advertising and web traffic, Lover.ly utilizes email marketing campaigns to drive its monetization efforts.

 Lover.ly also partners with brands to reach brides, grooms and wedding attendees in offline environments.
 Lover.ly partnered with BaubleBar and executed a pop-up shop in SoHo and partnered with Donna Morgan to hold a secret soiree for industry insiders at the Ace Hotel.

-Developments

-In February 2012 Lover.ly raised $500,000 from Joanne Wilson, Michael Edwards, Michael Yavonditte, Charles Smith, Anu Duggal, Jordan Levy, and Rick Webb.

-In January 2013, Lover.ly unveiled a new version of its website and branding strategy.
-When asked about the overhaul, the company's CEO was quoted as saying that Lover.ly was "leaning towards becoming a lot more sophisticated, more modern and more tech-centric."

-In August 2013, Lover.ly launched a new "Popular" tab which lets users see exactly what's trending on the site in real time, giving brides and grooms a new way to uncover content.

-In 2013 Lover.ly released an updated iOS7 application in an effort to further optimize the platform given that 30 percent of the company's overall traffic, and 60 percent of its total engagement, happens in its mobile app.
-As of December 2013, the iPhone application had garnered 75,000 downloads.

-In 2016 Loverly launched the first ever virtual wedding planning iOS application offering couples a wedding concierge service.
-Through the Loverly Weddings app, couples can plan their wedding by chatting with a Loverly wedding concierge in Loverly HQ.
-Wedding planning packages start at a flat fee of $49.